Native American Health Center: Patients

 The Native American Health Center serves a wide range of communities in the Bay Area.
 The organization offers healthcare services to anyone regardless of any tribal affiliations.
 There are no requirements on ethnicity or residency.
 The organization's patients are on average 37% Latinx, 21% Native American, 20% African American, 12% Euro American, 9% Asian/Pacific Islander, and 1% unknown.
 Based on an average taken in 2011, the Native American Health Center serves roughly 11,265 patients in the Bay Area per year.
 While healthcare services are provided to everyone regardless of their relationship to any native communities, the center does have specialized services and events specifically for native people.
 As stated in their mission, their goal is to "provide comprehensive services to improve the health and wellbeing of American Indians, Alaska Natives, and residents of the surrounding communities, with respect for cultural and linguistic differences."

 Staff

 The Native American Health Center has roughly 225 employees ranging from HR administrators to practicing dentists.
 The majority of employees at the organization are Native American at roughly 36.9%.
 The rest of the organization's employees are 20.4% white, 16.5% Hispanic/Latinx, 18% Asian/Pacific Islander, 9.3% African American, and 1.6% Unknown/Other.
-Staff work to serve the community in a holistic way in ten different departments: Administration, Human Resources, Nutrition + Fitness, School Based Health Centers, WIC, Community Wellness Department, Medical, Dental, Youth Services, and Behavioral Health.
+Staff work to serve the community in a holistic way in ten different departments: Administration, Human Resources, Nutrition + Fitness, School Based Health Centers, Women/Infant/Children or WIC, Community Wellness Department, Medical, Dental, Youth Services, and Behavioral Health.